 Malta is reached by air from all major European airports.
 If you are on Sicily you can take the ferry.

-There will be a bag drop for a small bag by the start area.
+There will be a bag drop for a small bag by the finish line.

 Mark your bag well.
 The bag drop is not guarded.

-Drinks and food will be available for purchase in the two restaurants on the beach.
+Drinks and food will be available for purchase in the restaurant on the beach.